tuffy/emuman/README.md

 and all matching hits are returned.

-In addition, the `--sort` parameter enables you to sort output by description (the default), manufacturer or release year.
+In addition, the `--sort` parameter enables you to sort output by description (the default), creator or release year.

-The `--simple` parameter cuts down a lot of extra information from the description and manufacturer fields which may not be useful.
+The `--simple` parameter cuts down a lot of extra information from the description and creator fields which may not be useful.

 ## Adding New ROMs for Machines